MttAI-dev/MTT-WoW-BfA/README.md

 - All Mist of Pandaria zones spawns
 - All Draenor zones spawns
 - All Legion zones spawns
-- All BFA spawns (up to 8.2.5)
+- All BFA spawns (up to 8.3)

 It is completely open source; community involvement is highly encouraged.

-If you wish to contribute ideas or code please visit our site linked below or make pull requests to our [Github repository](https://github.com/MttAI-dev/MTT-WoW-BfA).

 ## Requirements

-Software requirements are available in the [wiki](https://www.trinitycore.info/display/tc/Requirements) for Windows.
+Software requirements are available in the [wiki](https://www.trinitycore.info/display/tc/Requirements) for Windows, Linux and macOS.

 ## Install

 Detailed installation guides are available in the [wiki](https://www.trinitycore.info/display/tc/Installation+Guide) for Windows, Linux and macOS.

-## Contribute

-You can help Ashamane using our [Patreon Page](https://www.patreon.com/ashamane).
-All the collected money will be used to pay developers for their work using bountysource

 ## Reporting issues

-Issues can be reported via our [Mantis issue tracker](https://bt.ashamane.com).

 Please take the time to review existing issues before submitting your own to prevent duplicates.